 Oilman Nelson Bunker Hunt dies at 88

-DALLAS (AP) — Nelson Bunker Hunt, a Texas oilman who once tried to corner the silver market with one of his brothers only to see the move end in financial disaster, has died.
+DALLAS (AP) — Nelson Bunker Hunt, a Texas oilman who once tried to corner the silver market with his brothers only to see the move end in financial disaster, has died.

+His brother, W. Herbert Hunt, said he died Tuesday at a Dallas assisted-living center after a long battle with Alzheimer's disease.
 He was 88.

-Hunt died Tuesday at a Dallas assisted-living center after a long battle with Alzheimer's disease, his brother, W. Herbert Hunt, said.

 Hunt was among the world's wealthiest men.
 His father was legendary Texas oilman H.L.
-Hunt, who left behind a multibillion-dollar fortune and Placid Oil Co., once one of the biggest independent oil companies.
+Hunt.

-But a huge, soured bet on the silver market by Hunt and his brother, Herbert, led to legal problems and bankruptcy.
-The holdings grew to nearly $4.5 billion by January 1980, and he and Herbert Hunt lost more than $1 billion in March 1980 when the price of silver collapsed.
+But a huge, soured bet on the silver market by Hunt and his brothers led to legal problems and bankruptcy.